Nexus Roadmap

 Stage 3.
 2D client and networked play - Done

 Hex map, UI and UX through triples.
-Networked play.
+Networked play, mobile version, voice control.
 Testing the AI translator.
 First working simulation - the Solar System.
 Details

 Nexus at the level of individual characters.
 Stats, skills, traits.
 Learning, work, groups.
 Connection to the strategic layer.